Yabonev/reducing-friction-during-agentic-coding/README.md

 - **Test + PR:** Unit tests → User testing → `/commit` → Create PR → Review and Iterate → Merge

 > [!TIP]
-> With Speech to text you can review PRs extremely fast by just starting transcription and then scrolling through the pr and going "In auth.ts on line 75 I see you've written ... but actually shouldn't that be ...", "Why did you use package X for task Y, when you could use ...."
+> With speech-to-text you can review PRs extremely fast by just starting transcription and then scrolling through the PR and going "In auth.ts on line 75 I see you've written ... but actually shouldn't that be ...", "Why did you use package X for task Y, when you could use ...."

 ---